The Art of the Summer Social

 Normally, when we think of owning art, we think about a highly personal choosing experience, where we thoughtfully select pieces that move us or speak directly to us in some intimate way.
 However, this unique event promises to demystify that process and bid us rethink how we approach our ownership of art.
 Word is, that as guests arrive, they will be given a number which matches up to a piece of art that now belongs to them.
 They can keep it and take it home to treasure forever.
 Or, and this is where the fun begins, they can take a look around at what other folks received, and try to tempt someone to trade with them.
 In this very simple way, the entire notion of sacred exchange between artist and buyer is entirely upended, challenged, and debated.
 This is the awesome power of the summer social—the power to make the sacred mundane.
 (Had it been a winter month, guests could be listening to Bach and wondering if the demi-glace will come out of the fine silk of a black tie.)
 It is also sure to produce some wonderful conversation, hilarity, and unusual exchanges during the event.

-Sponsored by Commercial Bank and Aubrey’s Restaurant, Rose Center definitely puts the Art into the Summer Social on July 29th, from 7 – 9 PM.
-Tickets are $45 per person and are on sale beginning July 1st.
-There will be a cash bar, and complimentary food will be supplied by Aubrey’s Restaurant.
+Tickets are $50 per person and are on sale beginning July 1st.
+There will be a cash bar, and complimentary food .
 For more information, visit rosecenter.org or call 423-581-4330.